gtrefs/template-jetbrains-intellij-idea/README.md

 # A JetBrains IntelliJ IDEA template on Gitpod

 This is a [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).
+It pulls the IntelliJ Idea 2021.3 Community Edition which supports Java 17.

 ## Next Steps